Shing Y. Tang (鄧典初) – Pioneer of the HK Nail and Metal Windows Industry

 After the War, S.Y.
 Tang decided to enter another new industry – the manufacturing of metal windows.
 Before the War, 95% of metal windows in HK were imported from the UK and the remaining 5% from the US and other countries with zero local production.
-To change that situation, Tang formed Canton Metal Window Manufacturing in 1948 with HK$1 million in capital with equipment imported from England and installed his son Tang Sik-chi (鄧錫智), a US-trained engineer as plant manager.
+To change that situation, Tang formed Canton Metal Window Manufacturing in 1948 with HK$1 million in capital with equipment imported from England and installed his son Tang Sik-che (鄧錫智), a US-trained engineer who also went to the University of Michigan as plant manager.
 In 1951, the plant at 500 Castle Peak Road had monthly production capacity of 30,000 square foot which was half utilized.
 The firm focused on higher quality stainless metal windows which were 40% more expensive than the regular kind which could easily rust and its quality rivalled that of imported ones.
 The majority of the firm’s sales was domestic with some business from Macau and notable clients included the Luna Park amusement park in North Point, the Navy barracks in the Mid-Levels and the Methodist Church in Kowloon.
 Most of the raw materials came from Belgium but due to export restrictions by the Belgian government, the firm actively sought alternative sources.

 Article about Chong Sing-chong and S.Y.
 Tang accusing KMT spies for damages to their plants during the Double Ten riots of 1956 (Ta Kung Pao, 1956-10-14)